AIRWAYS

 Stokes & Sons Melbourne .
 Ansett Roadways.
 From the VBCC magazine, August 2009

 Reg Ansett started Ansett Roadways with one car in December 1931.
-He ran it until 1935 then set up Ansett Airways.
+In 1935 he set up Ansett Airways.

 From The Reg Ansett Transport Museum’s collection, with thanks.